-Though rare, this drug can cause severe skin reactions, including a serious condition called Stevens-Johnson syndrome.
+- Skin reactions warning: Though rare, this drug can cause severe skin reactions, including a serious condition called Stevens-Johnson syndrome.
 These skin reactions can cause raised welts, facial swelling, fever, and trouble breathing.
-See a doctor right away or call 9-1-1 if you have signs of a sudden or severe skin reaction after taking this drug.
+See a doctor right away or call 911 if you have signs of a sudden or severe skin reaction after taking this drug.

-IFIS is a complication that can occur during surgery for cataracts or glaucoma.
-Although rare, this problem has been reported with patients taking tamsulosin.
-If you need to have cataract or glaucoma surgery, be sure to tell your doctor or surgeon that you’re taking this drug.
+- Intraoperative floppy iris syndrome (IFIS) warning: IFIS is a complication that can occur during surgery for cataracts or glaucoma.
+Although rare, this problem has been reported with people taking tamsulosin.
+If you need to have cataract or glaucoma surgery, be sure to tell your doctor or surgeon that you’re taking tamsulosin.

 Tamsulosin is a prescription drug.
 It comes as a capsule you take by mouth.

 Tamsulosin is available as the brand-name drug Flomax.
 It’s also available as a generic drug.
-Generic drugs usually cost less.
-In some cases, they may not be available in every strength or form as the brand-name version.
+Generic drugs usually cost less than the brand-name version.
+In some cases, they may not be available in every strength or form as the brand-name drug.

 This drug may be used as part of a combination therapy.
 That means you may need to take it with other drugs.